cheqd/cheqd-node/docs/validator-guide/validator-faq.md

-# Node Operator Setup Help
+# Frequently Asked Questions (FAQs) for Validators

 ### How do I **stake** more tokens after setting up a validator node?